svcostac/svcostac.github.io/_pages/about.md

 Short Bio
 --------

 I am a software engineer at JPMorgan working on a distributed platform for financial risk algorithms.
-I have experience (research staff, PhD & MSc) in distributed systems and cloud system management and exposure to data analysis, statistical modeling and machine learning algorithms.
-I am interested in data analytics methodologies and platforms, how they run on the Cloud, and, more recently, in their use for financial applications.
+I have experience (research staff, PhD & MSc) in distributed systems and cloud resource management and some exposure to data analysis, statistical modeling and machine learning algorithms.
+I am interested in data analytics methodologies and platforms, how they run on the Cloud, and, more recently, I have migrated towards the financial technology domain.

-Since starting (and succesfully finishing) my PhD degree, I focused on understanding the characteristics of cloud applications and their emerging trends, and resource management mechanisms to run them in a cost-effective and performant way on cloud and HPC systems.
+Since starting (and succesfully finishing) my PhD degree, I focused on understanding the characteristics of workloads running in large scale systems, from HPC clusters to clouds and use them in designing resource management mechanisms that improve the ROI of the infrastructure and the workload performance.
 My work resulted in prototypes of core-components of the cloud management systems, e.g., schedulers and workload controllers, built on open-source technologies.
 I also used simulation tools for prototyping and testing scheduling algorithms.

 When I have free time I usually enjoy a good hike and making plans for mountain climbing trips.